 Risk Information

-The principal risks that may materially affect the financial condition, operating results or cash flows of the Konica Minolta Group (the “Group”) are described below.
-These risks are not necessarily exhaustive and the Group may be affected in the future by other risks that we do not anticipate or that we believe to be immaterial.
+The principal risks that may materially affect the financial condition, operating results, or cash flows of the Konica Minolta Group (the “Group”) are described below.
+These risks are not necessarily exhaustive, and the Group may in the future be affected by other risks that we do not anticipate or consider material.

-All forward-looking statements are based on the beliefs of the Group in light of information available as of March 31, 2024.
+All forward-looking statements are based on information available to and judgments made by the Group as of March 31, 2026.

 1. Risks Related to Economic Conditions